PHARMACY TECHNICIAN CERTIFICATION

-A pharmacy technician is a healthcare provider who works closely with a pharmacist to complete pharmacy-related tasks.
+A pharmacy technician is a healthcare provider who works closely with a pharmacist to complete pharmaceutical and administrative related tasks.
 Most pharmacy techs will report directly to a licensed pharmacist.

 What is certification?